hiphopeduro/hiphopeduro.github.io/README.md

 Learn smth about hip hop culture
-Adding smth new to the text and trying to push it to github
+Adding smth new to the text and trying to push it to

+blabla